vidixha/small-vlm-doc-eval/report.md

 **Serving:** all three VLMs were hosted with vLLM 0.24 (OpenAI-compatible API, fp16, identical flags) and evaluated through VLMEvalKit's API mode; greedy decoding (temperature 0) everywhere.
 Donut has no vLLM or VLMEvalKit support and used a custom HF driver with the same subsets, a prompt-equivalent task format, greedy decoding, and the same scoring path.
 Every model received the dataset's standard prompt including the "Answer the question using a single word or phrase." suffix (Donut uses its native task-token format, which is its equivalent).
 The pipeline was cross-validated: ANLS was computed twice per VLM (VLMEvalKit's evaluator and an independent logprobs-pass path) and agreed within 1 to 4 points on all six legs.

-**Prompting comparison (custom set):** each VLM was run in two modes with everything else held fixed. `direct` uses the standard single-word-or-phrase prompt. `cot` instructs the model to reason step by step and finish with `Answer: <short answer>`; the final answer is parsed out for scoring and confidence is measured over the answer span only, not the reasoning.
-Donut has no chat capability, so it contributes a direct-mode result only.
+**Prompting comparison (custom set):** To evaluate whether explicit reasoning benefits small VLMs, each chat-capable model was evaluated under two prompting strategies while keeping the model, decoding parameters, and inputs fixed.
+In the direct setting, the model was asked to provide only a short answer.
+In the CoT setting, the model was instructed to reason step by step before concluding with ```Answer: <short answer>```.
+For evaluation, only the final extracted answer was scored, and confidence was computed over the answer span rather than the reasoning text.
+Since Donut is not a chat-based model and does not support reasoning prompts, it was evaluated only in the direct setting.

 ## 5. Hardware Requirements

-Everything runs on a single Google Colab free-tier instance; no paid compute was used.

-- **GPU:** Tesla T4, 15GB VRAM.
-Serving is fp16 via vLLM at 0.85 GPU memory utilization; the largest model (about 1B parameters) fits comfortably with an 8192-token context.
-The T4 is a Turing part (SM75), so flash-attention 2 is unsupported and attention runs through SDPA.
+- **GPU:** Colab GPU ; Tesla T4, 15GB VRAM.
+Model serving is fp16 via vLLM at 0.85 GPU memory utilization; the largest model (about 1B parameters) fits comfortably with an 8192-token context.
-- **System RAM:** 12GB, and this is the binding constraint, not VRAM. vLLM's multimodal processor cache must be disabled (`--mm-processor-cache-gb 0`) and client concurrency capped at 4, otherwise concurrent multi-megabyte infographic payloads get the engine OOM-killed.
+- **System RAM:** 12GB, and this is the binding constraint, not VRAM. vLLM's multimodal processor cache must be disabled (`--mm-processor-cache-gb 0`) and client concurrency capped at 4, otherwise concurrent payloads cause Out of Memory issues.
-- **Disk:** about 1.4GB of benchmark TSVs plus model weights and two conda environments (several GB more).
-Datasets and all results live on mounted Drive so nothing is lost when Colab reclaims the session.
-- **Runtime:** the first Qwen3.5 server start pays roughly 12 minutes of Triton kernel autotuning (cached afterwards).
-Each pipeline stage completes within about an hour, and every stage is resumable after a disconnect.

 ## 6. Results on Public Benchmarks